-Creme Fraiche Ice Cream with Nutella Flakes
+Crème Fraîche Ice Cream Recipe with Nutella Flakes

 Sneak Peek: This small-batch ice cream recipe combines tangy creme fraiche with a smooth vanilla base, then swirls in Nutella flakes for the ultimate homemade treat.

-As an Amazon Associate, I earn from qualifying purchases.
+This post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Are you new to crème fraîche—or already a fan?